ICIQ/iciq.github.io/_posts/2015-05-14-write_docstrings.md

 This is step 4 in your journey toward [rock-solid scientific Python code]({% post_url 2015-05-10-rock_solid_code %}).

 Steps 1-3 were language-agnostic, but now I'm going to assume you're using Python.
-The Python language has a built-in feature called "docstrings" for documenting functions, classes, and modules.
+The Python language has a built-in feature for documenting functions, classes, and modules; it is the **docstring**.
 A docstring for a very simple function looks like this:

 ``` python
 def square(x):